EBIvariation/metadata-ws/docs/reference-sequence-import.md

 The reference sequence XML is retrieved via ENA API like other objects

 ##### ASSEMBLY XML
-The assembly accession returns an assembly XML which can be parsed via ASSEMBLYDocument factory parser.
+The assembly accession returns an assembly XML which can be parsed via the _ASSEMBLYDocument_ factory parser.
 The patches are calculated only for GRch| GRcm from the alias name.
 A reference sequence is created by parsing the accession, name, patch and taxon details.